zoe-ng321/foodBlog/src/content/posts/2020-09-30-veracruz-all-natural.md

 ![fish taco](/assets/img_7945.jpg "The fish taco")

+The must-get item here is definitely the migas taco!
+It's always stuffed to the brim, and it's the one that they are famous for.
 I usually alternate between the migas, al pastor, and fish tacos, getting 2 out of the 3.
 I've also tried the shrimp macha and migas poblanas tacos which are also great!

 ![two tacos](/assets/img_7986.jpg "Al pastor taco and migas taco")